Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 How does this relate to LinkedIn outreach?

-Essentially, you should always be looking at your LinkedIn profile from the eyes of your target audience.
+Essentially, you should always be looking at your LinkedIn profile from the eyes of your target audience—be it recruiting companies or ideal prospects.

 What are their pain points and aspirations?